chrisgo/kohana-sabredav/README.md

 * This is a work-in-progress
 * Only testing Webdav (for now) involving file transfer
 * TODO: Test CardDav, CalDAV, etc.
-* TODO: Set up submodule for fruux/sabre-dav
+* TODO: Set up submodule for fruux/sabre-dav (current this is checked in)

 This module does the following basic things: